 But on the bright side, everyone talks about the bad and very rarely about the good. eBay, Craigslist, the r/hardwareswap subreddit, you name it — they’ve all experienced thousands of fluid sales with no issues alongside a comparably small number of scams and faulty components.

-That said, eBay does offer avenues to refund your money in the case that the transaction proves problematic, all thanks to its ”Money Back Guarantee” policy.
+That said, eBay does offer avenues to refund your money in the case that the transaction proves problematic, all thanks to its “Money Back Guarantee” policy.
 This policy is a no-nonsense refund for faulty or broken items or those that don’t match the listing.
-If the seller tries to play hardball, then eBay steps in and acts as a mediator, and they usually tend to side with the buyer.
+If the seller tries to play hardball, eBay will step in and act as a mediator, and they usually tend to side with the buyer.

 Craigslist is more of a gamble given that there’s no protection or insurance whatsoever, but you do get the convenience of proximity and the chance to inspect a graphics card in person before making a purchase.

 A good rule of thumb is simply to judge every seller as an individual rather than letting a handful of bad apples paint an entire website as untrustworthy.
 Simply check the sellers’ ratings and feedback scores to get a general sense of just how reliable they are.

 How Much Should You Pay For A Used Graphics Card?

-The main purpose of buying a used graphics card is to score a bargain or at the very least, get your hands on a card that costs at less than a brand new one.
+The main purpose of buying a used graphics card is to score a bargain or, at the very least, get your hands on a card that costs less than a brand new one.
 With this in mind, price acts as a deciding factor if all other considerations are ticked off.

-Taking the manufacturer’s suggested retail price (MSRP) into account, along with a median price point by researching a selection of trusted outlets, should give you an idea of what kind of money you should expect to pay for a used graphics card.
+If you take the manufacturer’s suggested retail price (MSRP) into account, along with a median price point by researching a selection of trusted outlets, that should give you an idea of what kind of money you should expect to pay for a used graphics card.
 Of course, as with anything else that you would buy used, the state of the graphics card is also an important factor.

 Now, how low does the price need to get for the risk to be worth it?